systelab/cpp-sqlite-db-adapter/README.md

 You can use it to quickly add a persistance to your projects without coupling them to an specific DB engine.

 The main features of this library are:
-* No need to use SQL in your libraries
+* Built-in basic queries (no need to use SQL)
-* Basic queries
+* Modelization of database schema
 * Transactions
 * Authentication / encryption (not yet)